saschaishikawa/lightCam/README.md

 Description
 ===========
 This application serves as an educational tool to visualize light curves and demonstrate the formation of planetary transits.
-To use it you must (1) have a webcam installed, (2) download and install the Processing programming environment (https://processing.org/download/) and (3) run the included `lightCam.pde` code.
+You can run the platform-specific applications provided in the `application.*` folders.
+You'll need a webcam.
+If you want to make changes to the code you must download and install the Processing programming environment (https://processing.org/download/) and run the included `lightCam.pde` code.
 Enjoy!

 How it works
 ============